seanpmaxwell/Typescript-Best-Practices/README.md

 - In a **branch-directory** with shared content create a subfolder named `common/`.
 - Try to avoid using folders names like `misc/`, `helpers/`, `shared/` etc. as these can quickly become dumping grounds.
 - If `common/` is in a folder with a bunch of other sibling folders and you want them flushed to the top of whatever IDE or file-explorer your using, you can prepend it with an `underscore` (i.e. `_common/`).
 - Within `_common/` it's okay to group files into folder categories like `constants/`, `types/`, `utils/` but for files **DO NOT** use names which could be ambiguous.
-For files, names like `shared.ts`, `utils.ts`, etc are dumping-ground names: filenames should always demonstrate clear intent: (i.e. `_common/utility-types.ts`).
+For files, names like `shared.ts`, `utils.ts`, etc are dumping-ground names: **filenames should always demonstrate clear intent**: (i.e. `src/_common/utility-types.ts`).
 - Let's consider **utils**, **types**, and **constants** the 3 main **common-categories**:
-  - **utils** either standalone functions in inventory-scripts or namespace-object-scripts for grouping related functions.
+  - **utils** either standalone functions in inventory-scripts or namespace-object scripts for grouping related functions.
-  - **constants**: organzing readonly values or but can also include simple functions with basic parsing (function which returns an error message string while inserting a username into it).
+  - **constants**: organzing readonly values or but can also include functions which return mostly readonly values after some simple formatting (function which returns an error message string with the username inserted into it).
   - **types**: storing only compile-time items (type-aliases and interfaces, never runtime items).
   - **components:** 4 category **components** for those working with JSX elements.